darklang/tablecloth/documentation/contributing.md

 Tablecloth is an ideal library to contribute to, even if you're new to OCaml / Reason.

-The maintainers are warm and friendly, and the project abides by a [Code of Conduct](../.github/CODE_OF_CONDUCT.md).
+The maintainers are warm and friendly, and the project abides by a [Code of Conduct](../CODE_OF_CONDUCT.md).

 There are many small tasks to be done and even a small change to a single function's documentation is extremely helpful.

 Here are some ways to contribute:

+- Check out the issues marked [help wanted](https://github.com/darklang/tablecloth/labels/help%20wanted), especially those marked [good first issue](https://github.com/darklang/tablecloth/labels/good%20first%20issue)
-- Fix a typo or gramatical error
+- Fix a typo or grammatical error
+- Add test cases
+- Add examples
+- Add documentation
 - Point out a way in which the library or any of its parts are confusing
 - Point out inconsistencies between different functions in the library
 - Report an edge-case or performance problem in one of the functions
-- Add test cases for a function
-- Add examples for a function
-- Add documentation to a function
 - Improve a function's documentation by discussing an edge-case
 - Check a function cannot throw exceptions (and add a note to the function documentation to that effect)
-- Propose a strategy for benchmarking
 - Suggest a new function or module by [creating an issue](https://github.com/darklang/tablecloth/issues/new).
 - Improve the [documentation site](https://github.com/darklang/tablecloth/tree/master/website)
 - Optimize a function